 And recent research even suggests we’re more at risk of developing serious cardiovascular disease by regularly eating eggs.
 But thousands of years of egg eating has deeply integrated them into our diets.
 They’re quintessential in countless recipes…or are they?

 Necessity breeds ingenuity-and food-loving vegans have been hard at work cooking and baking their way around eggs.
 You can too.
 Here are some great substitutes for the egg.

 Soy is undergoing a lot of scrutiny lately.
 Once the darling of the health food world for cholesterol-lowering and cancer-preventing properties, factors like genetically modified soy and overconsumption of the versatile bean have moved it from the friend category to foe.
-But if you don’t overdo it and eat soy only rarely, one of the very best ways to eat it is as a scramble substitute.
+But if you don’t overdo it and eat organic soy only rarely, one of the very best ways to eat it is as a scramble substitute.
 Crumbled, seasoned and sautéed, scrambled tofu is a dead ringer for eggs and can satisfy that craving for a hearty breakfast.

 Use it in baked goods that call for eggs.
 Substitute ¼ cup applesauce for 1 egg.
 It binds and moistens just like an egg but without the cholesterol.